nyu-cds/python-concurrency/_episodes/02-multiprocessing.md

 keypoints:
 ---
 One way to improve the performance of our image downloader would be to run multiple copies of the program at the same time.
-This works because most computers these days have multiple CPUs, each of which can execute a program.
+This works because most computers these days have multiple CPU cores, each of which can execute a copy of the program.
 Each of these *processes* is able to issue the download requests, and because these happen simultaneously, the overall image downloading proceeds much faster.

-However it would be more convenient if Python provided a simple way of managing these processes rather than the user having to be concerned with how to start them.
+However in order to do this, we would need to know what images are available so that we could ensure that one process didn't download an image that had already be downloaded by a different process.
+It would be more convenient if Python provided a simple way of managing these processes rather than the user having to be concerned with how to start them.
 Fortunately the `multiprocessing` module is available for this purpose.

 To use multiple processes we create a multiprocessing `Pool`.
-With the `map` method it provides, we will pass the list of URLs to the pool, which in turn will start 8 new processes and use each one to download the images in parallel.
+The `Pool` class provides a `map` method that will run a function as a separate process, passing arguments from a supplied iterable.
+We will pass the list of URLs to the pool, which in turn will start 8 new processes and use each one to download the images in parallel.

 ~~~